doppar/docs/3.x/model.md

 }
 ```

 In this case, the `email` field will always be encrypted when you will fecth data.
-Now When you perform a query like this using Eloquent.
+Now When you perform a query like this using Entity.

 ```php
 User::find(1);